sanderslab/magellanmapper/README.md

 If you hava Anaconda/[Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed and prefer to use Conda packages:

 ```
-conda env create -n clr environment.yml
+conda env create -n mag environment.yml
 ```

-You can replace `clr` with your desired environment name.
+You can replace `mag` with your desired environment name.

 ### Install through Bash scripts